johannesgiorgis/personal-website/content/post/2019-03-31-ai-study-plan-status-report-1.md

 <!--more-->

-Earlier this year, I formalized and publically shared my Artificial Intelligence Study Plan, opened the Trello board I had been using to track my progress.
+Earlier this year, I formalized and publicly shared my Artificial Intelligence Study Plan, and shared the [Trello Board] I had been using to track my progress.

 # What have I achieved?